 The easiest option (if not the cheapest) might be to get an LED flasher for your bike.
 However, this may take away the auto-cancel function of your signals if you have that.

 The other fix for this is a pair of load-equalizing resistors that will shunt current to ground, making the resistance and power draw seem normal to the flasher.
+If your bike has separate flasher outputs for each signal, then you'll need resistors for each one.
+Otherwise you can use one resistor for the left and one for the right.

 Amazon and Custom Dynamics offer ready-made resistors, or you can make your own (thanks to BareAssChoppers.com).
 If you want to figure out exactly what you need, check out the next page (Scary algebra warning).
 Otherwise find some in the 6 - 8 ohm range, around 50 watts, and just keep on reading...